Data Shapley in One Training Run: Extended Related Works

 The form of first-order In-Run Data Shapley from Section \ref{sec:efficiency-taylor} coincides with the TracIN-Ideal in \cite{pruthi2020estimating}.
 This provides a new understanding of TracIN-Ideal as an approximation to In-Run Data Shapley.
 Both works face the technical challenge of requiring per-sample gradient computations during a single training run. \cite{pruthi2020estimating} proposes \emph{TracIN-CP}, which mitigates the computational burden by examining only a subset of intermediate checkpoints during training.
 At each checkpoint, the individual gradients for the entire training set are computed, rather than for a sampled batch, under the assumption that each training example is visited exactly once between checkpoints.
+A recent work \citep{xia2024less} leverages TracIN-CP, an approximation algorithm for TracIN-Ideal, for instruction-following data selection.
 This approach, however, may deviate significantly from the original TracIN-Ideal, with the final valuation results heavily dependent on the selected checkpoints.
 Furthermore, \cite{pruthi2020estimating}'s implementation is limited to the parameters of the last linear layer due to memory constraints, potentially biasing the measurement of data contribution.
 For instance, \cite{yeh2022first} suggests that the last layer of a neural network might exhibit a strong "cancellation effect," where the data influence of different examples have large, contradictory magnitudes.
 Additionally, \cite{schioppa2024gradient} demonstrates that selecting different layers can distort data attribution scores.
 In contrast, this work introduces the "ghost dot-product" technique to efficiently compute the first-order In-Run Data Shapley (i.e., TracIN-Ideal) directly and accurately, without additional approximations.